Nada-Al-Shuraidah/holbertonschool-hbnb/part1/README.md

 These APIs do **not** include logic.
 They receive HTTP requests (e.g., `POST /users`, `GET /places`) and delegate all processing to the Business Logic Layer via the **FacadeService**.

+## 📌 Note: The Facade Pattern in this Architecture

+### 🔷 What is the Facade Pattern?
+The **Facade Pattern** is a design pattern that provides a **unified and simplified interface** to a set of complex subsystems.
+In our case, it's used to **isolate the API layer** from the internal business rules and operations.

+> It acts like a receptionist: the API talks to the Facade, and the Facade knows how to handle everything inside without exposing the internal complexity which simplify the communication.

+---

+### 🧠 How We Apply It:
+For each resource (`User`, `Place`, `Review`, `Amenity`), there is a corresponding **Service class**:
+- `UserService`
+- `PlaceService`
+- `ReviewService`
+- `AmenityService`

+These service classes:
+- Contain the business rules and validation logic
+- Coordinate actions (e.g., creating, updating, or deleting objects)
+- Interact with the model and repository layers
+- Are the **only components** that the Presentation Layer talks to

+---

+### ✅ Why It’s Useful:
+- Keeps the API code simple and clean
+- Reduces direct coupling between layers
+- Makes the logic easier to maintain and test
+- Encourages **Separation of Concerns** inside the Business Logic Layer

 ---

 ## 🟦 Business Logic Layer